Leonardor1999/PDF_PageSplitter/README.md

 This command will process all PDFs in the `./pdfs` directory, save the split PDFs to the `./output` directory, and log warnings to `./warnings.log` with verbosity enabled.

-## Making the Script Executable Globally
+## How the Script Works

+1. **Input Reading**: The script reads all files from the specified input directory (or the current directory if none is specified).
+Only files with the `.pdf` extension are processed; other files are ignored.
+2. **Page Splitting**:
+   - For each PDF, it iterates through its pages.
+   - Each page is split into two separate pages:
+     - The **upper half** of the original page.
+     - The **lower half** of the original page.
+3. **Output Writing**: The split pages are saved into new PDF files in the specified output directory.
+4. **Logging**: Any warnings or errors encountered during the process are logged to the specified file if provided.
+5. **Progress Tracking**: The script uses `tqdm` to display a progress bar during the processing.

+## Additional Configuration

+### Global Execution

-To make the script executable from any directory, follow these steps:
+To make the script executable globally:

 1. **Add a Shebang**: Ensure the script starts with the following line:
    ```python
    #!/usr/bin/env python3
    ```

-2. **Make the Script Executable**: Run the following command:
+2. **Make the Script Executable**:
    ```bash
    chmod +x split_pdf_pages_in_half.py
    ```